Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: The TempPNet Approach

 \subsection{The Symptom Prototype and Symptom Progression Matrix}

-In the following discussion, we consider a focal patient $u$, and thus drop the superscripts and subscripts related to the patient to simplify the notation.
-Recall that we can observe a sequence of $N$ walking tests for this patient, whose $i$th walking test is represented by the sensor signal sequence $X_i$.
-To learn an effective representation of $X_i$, we employ a deep Convolutional Neural Network (CNN) layer \citep{goodfellow_deep_2016, zhang_deep_2020}.
+We consider a focal patient $u$, and thus drop the superscripts and subscripts related to the patient to simplify the notation.
+Recall that we can observe a sequence of $N$ walking segments for this patient, whose $i$th walking segment is represented by the sensor signal sequence $X_i$.
+To learn an effective representation of $X_i$, we employ a deep Convolutional Neural Network (CNN) layer \citep{lecun_1998_gradient,zhang_deep_2020}.
 Let $H_i^{\mathbb{S}}\in R^{n_o \times n_e}$ denote the learned embedding matrix for the sensor signal sequence $X_i$, where $n_o$ is the number of patches generated by the deep CNN layer and $n_e$ is the embedding dimension of each patch \citep{chen_this_2019}.
 We define $H_i^{\mathbb{S}}$ as

-where the specifications of the deep CNN layer are articulated in Appendix \ref{apd:cnn}.
+where the specifications of the deep CNN layer are articulated in Table \ref{tb:cnn_layer}.
 Let $H_{o|i}^{\mathbb{S}}$ denote the $o$th column of $H_{i}^{\mathbb{S}}$.
-The key benefit of using CNN for learning the embedding of $X_i$ is that each patch $H_{o|i}^{\mathbb{S}}$ has its own receptive field,\footnote{A receptive field is the region in which an optimal stimulus elicits vigorous response from a neuron \citep{goodfellow_deep_2016}} which can be identified and visualized as a local segment in $X_i$.
+The key benefit of using CNN for learning the embedding of $X_i$ is that each patch $H_{o|i}^{\mathbb{S}}$ has its own receptive field, which can be identified and visualized as a local segment in $X_i$.
 Following \cite{chen_this_2019}, we identify the symptoms at the receptive field level.
 We articulate how to leverage this property to inspect the learned prototypes in Section \ref{sec:method:proto_viz}.
-Equation \ref{eq:h_i_sym} corresponds to the feature extraction layer of TempPNet in Figure \ref{fig:main_model}.